Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.

 By starting with an extremely small dose, instead of the full dose your doctor would normally prescribe for your height and weight, you may be able to drastically reduce those initially uncomfortable side effects.

-Read more: Metformin Dosage Guide (Min and Max Doses)
+Read more in: Metformin Dosage Guide (Min and Max Doses).

-Too often, doctors prescribe the regular version without any consideration for the extended-release (ER) version.
+Too often, doctors prescribe the regular (standard- or immediate-release) version without any consideration for the extended-release (ER or XR) version.

 However, you may need to try the regular version first.
-This is so your doctor can tell your insurance company you tried it, and it wasn’t the right medication for you.
-Then they will be more likely to cover the more extended “ER” version.
+This is so your doctor can tell your insurance company that you tried it and it wasn’t the right medication for you.
+Then they will be more likely to cover the extended-release version.

 Combine it with other diabetes medications

-If you and your healthcare team intend to start you on a GLP-1 drug like Victoza or Byetta, the side effects of metformin can actually give balance to the constipation side effects of most GLP-1 drugs.
+If your healthcare provider intends to start you on a GLP-1 drug, the side effects of metformin can actually help counterbalance the constipating side effects of many of the medicines in this class.

-By taking both drugs as part of your diabetes management plan, the side effects of both drugs essentially balance each other out.
+By including both types of drugs in your diabetes management plan, the side effects may help essentially balance each other out.

-Read more: Metformin Combination Drugs for Type 2 Diabetes
+Read more in: Metformin Combination Drugs for Type 2 Diabetes.

 Try something else

-There are simply some people who do not tolerate metformin.
-If you find you cannot bear to endure the side effects, talk to your healthcare team.
+There are some people who simply do not tolerate metformin.
+If you find you cannot bear the side effects, talk to your healthcare team.

-If you choose to stop taking metformin, your healthcare team can help you find a different type of diabetes medication to improve your blood sugar levels.
+If you choose to stop taking metformin, they can help you find a different type of diabetes medication to manage your blood sugar levels.

-Read more: The Best Alternatives to Metformin for Type 2 Diabetes Management
+Read more in: Stopping Metformin: When and How You Can Stop Taking Metformin and The Best Alternatives to Metformin for Type 2 Diabetes Management.

 Who should avoid taking metformin?

-Like most medications, there are a few types of patients who shouldn’t take metformin.
+As with all medications, there are certain people who shouldn’t take metformin.

-Because the kidneys play a crucial role in clearing metformin from your body, patients with a history of heart issues should not take metformin.
+Because the kidneys play a crucial role in clearing metformin from your body, people with a history of heart issues should not take metformin.

 Read more: Metformin & Alcohol: Can You Drink While Taking Metformin?

-While metformin is generally well-tolerated, it can have side effects like any medication.
+While metformin is generally well tolerated, it can have side effects just like any medication.

-The most common side effects are mild and gastrointestinal in nature, but more serious side effects like lactic acidosis and vitamin B12 deficiency can occur.
+The most common side effects are mild and gastrointestinal in nature, but more serious side effects such as vitamin B12 deficiency and lactic acidosis can occur.

 If you experience any symptoms while taking metformin, talk to your doctor about adjusting your dose, switching to extended-release tablets, or trying a different medication.